svenfuchs/i18n-tools/README.markdown

 **Key Pattern**

-	foo   - finds all occurences of the key 'foo' foo*  - finds all occurences of keys starting with 'foo' *foo  - finds all occurences of keys ending with 'foo' *foo* - finds all occurences of keys containing 'foo'
+	foo   - finds all calls to I18n.t with the key 'foo' foo*  - finds all calls to I18n.t with keys starting with 'foo' *foo  - finds all calls to I18n.t with keys ending with 'foo' *foo* - finds all calls to I18n.t with keys containing 'foo'

 	In most situations it might make sense to also use a dot, as in: foo.*, *.foo, *.foo.*